Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Methods

 The interference oscillations in the measured resistance are analyzed by applying fast Fourier transforms (FFT) to the data.
 Because the oscillations are observed near the minima of resistance of quantum Hall states, the corresponding background – the shape of the minimum - is subtracted before the FFT is applied.
 The subtracted background is determined equivalently by either a polynomial fit or a running large element smoothing of the minimum.
 By following this procedure at both integer ($\nu=4$) and fractional ($\nu=16/5$) filling, we can test the validity of our approach and, specifically, confirm the expectation that our interferometers operate in the Aharonov--Bohm and not Coulomb-dominated regime, thus justifying the key assumption used in deriving Eq.~(\ref{eq:AB_phase2}).
 Specifically, at the $\nu=16/5$ FQH state one expects a Laughlin state with $e^*=e/5$ and $2\theta_{e^*}=2\pi/5$.
 Consequently, Eq.~(\ref{eq:AB_phase2}) predicts the phase accumulation of $-6\pi$ per additional flux quantum resulting in the expected AB periodicity of $\Delta\Phi = \Phi_0/3$, which is what we observe experimentally -- see Figure~\ref{fig:integer_vs_fractional_peak_positions}.

-Further evidence of the Aharonov--Bohm nature of the observed interference is provided by the ``pajama plot'' allowing one to trace the lines of constant phase in the $B-V_s$ plane.
-For the Aharonov--Bohm oscillations, one expects these lines to have a negative slope whereas Coulomb domination should result in a positive slope~\cite{Halperin2011a}; the data shown in Figure~\ref{fig:pajama_plot} for $\nu=3$ are clearly consistent with the former.
-(Figures~\ref{fig:integer_vs_fractional_peak_positions} and \ref{fig:pajama_plot} show data for different preparations of the same sample.)
-Also see Section~\ref{sec:S4} of Supplementary Materials for more details on the Aharonov--Bohm nature of the interference observed at integer filling factors in our samples.
+Further evidence of the Aharonov--Bohm nature of the observed interference is provided by the ``pajama plots'' allowing one to trace the lines of constant phase in the $B-V_s$ plane.
+For the Aharonov--Bohm oscillations, one expects these lines to have a negative slope whereas Coulomb domination should result in a positive slope~\cite{Halperin2011a}; the data shown in Figure~\ref{fig:pajama_plot} for both $\nu=3$ and $\nu=16/5$ are clearly consistent with the former.
+(Figure~\ref{fig:pajama_plot} shows data for the same sample but different preparations; different preparations can have different active areas $A$ which can be determined from the periodicity of interference oscillations in any of their integer QH states.)
+Note that while it is not entirely unreasonable to expect different energetics in integer and fractional QH states due to e.g. different width of their edge states, it is much harder to fathom a scenario whereby two nearby fractional QH states would produce drastically different energetics.
+The $\nu=16/5$ state has been chosen as a prominent FQH state close to $\nu=7/2$ whose expected Abelian nature makes the interpretation of the pajama plot sufficiently straightforward.
+More details on the Aharonov--Bohm nature of the interference observed at integer filling factors in our samples are presented in Section~\ref{sec:S4} of Supplementary Materials.